haopengsong/Scrabble-Game/README.md

 type make to compile
-1. enter number of player
+1. enter number of players
-2. enter name
+2. enter players' name
-3. CPUS CPUL for two kinds of AI
+3. specify CPUS/CPUL for two kinds of AI